 A1: Recumbent bikes and Elliptical trainers work on your cardiovascular system and it helps in significantly reducing the risk associated with cardiovascular diseases and diabetes.
-Both these workout equipments also enhance your stamina.
-Also, these equipment do not put too much stress on your joints.
+Both these workout equipment also enhance your stamina.
+Also, this equipment does not put too much stress on your joints.
 The elliptical trainer works on both your upper and lower body.
 So, compared to a recumbent bike it can result in a more grueling workout session.
-Whereas a recumbent bike strictly works on your lower body and it also consists of a seat for you to sit on during your sessions.
+Whereas a recumbent bike strictly works on your lower body and also consists of a seat for you to sit on during your sessions.
 In the case of older people, a recumbent bike can be an ideal method of keeping themselves fit as it will allow them to position their backs safely against the backrest.
-Elliptical bikes can be very useful for your weak knees, hips, and for anyone who’s in the process of rehab from any injuries.Note: You are advised to exercise for a minimum of 10 minutes on either a recumbent bike of an elliptical trainer.
+Elliptical bikes can be very useful for your weak knees, hips, and for anyone who’s in the process of rehab from any injuries.Note: You are advised to exercise for a minimum of 10 minutes on either a recumbent bike or an elliptical trainer.
 Whereas, the optimal duration of a workout should be around 30 minutes to 45 minutes.
-This will ensure that you have a healthy mind and fit body.
+This will ensure that you have a healthy mind and a fit body.

 Q2: How do Recumbent bikes and Elliptical bikes perform when it comes to tone your muscles?

 A2: Both these workout equipment perform very well when it comes to tone your muscles.
 However, they won’t enhance your muscle mass.
 You should keep in mind that these haven’t been manufactured for body-building purposes.